GradyB-Lambda/Git-for-Web-Development-Project/README.md

 - [o] Add your TL as a collaborator
 - [x] Clone this repo
 - [x] Create a branch `git checkout -b 'firstName-lastName'`
-  - [o] Add a file to the project called `yourFirstName-yourLastName`.txt.
+  - [x] Add a file to the project called `yourFirstName-yourLastName`.txt.
 This should contain the link to your completed codepen from part 2 as well as the review questions/answers
   - [ ] Run your usual git commands for adding/committing and pushing **Be sure to push to your branch!**
 - [ ] Create a Pull-Request to submit your work
   - [ ] Use your own student fork as the base (compare across forks, base-fork -> main).